bestacio89/Franz.Common/sources/Franz.Common.Headers/readme.md

-﻿Here’s the README file tailored for the **Franz.Common.Headers** package based on its structure and dependencies:
+Here�s the README file tailored for the **Franz.Common.Headers** package based on its structure and dependencies:

 ---